 From an Image Quality (IQ) perspective, it doesn’t always change things much (unless contrast is lost), but this is an element of aesthetics (style) that you should be aware of.
 You can decide based on the context photo and the sample photos we’re presenting here."GOOGLE AND APPLE TAKE DIFFERENT APPROACHES"

-From a Photographic Details point of view, the Google Pixel 5 captures details on par with other phones using comparable camera hardware, like the iPhone 11 Pro’s primary camera, according to our Uber HW Camera score.
+From a Photographic Details point of view, the Google Pixel 5 captures details on par with other phones using comparable camera hardware, like the iPhone 11 Pro’s primary camera, according to our Camera HW score.

 Google and Apple take different approaches: Apple tolerates noise to achieve higher levels of details, while Google chooses to remove the noise at the price of introducing blur.
 Both companies are hitting the limits of their electro-optics (sensors+lenses) for that generation of cameras.